 24 Hour HELPLINE

-CMA's 24-Hour Helpline is available to provide information and offer support to anyone seeking recovery from crystal meth addiction.
+Think you may have a problem with crystal meth?
+Call the CMA Helpline at: (855) METH-FREE(855) 638-4373 CMA’s 24-Hour Helpline is available to provide information and offer support to anyone seeking recovery from crystal meth addiction.
 Please note the Helpline is not a crisis hotline and therefore not equipped to respond to emergencies or answer any questions of a medical or legal nature.
 Although we have volunteers 24-hours a day, some calls do get sent to a voicemail system.
-If that happens, please leave a message including your phone number so we can call you back as soon as possible.
+If that happens, please leave a message including your name and phone number so we can call you back as soon as possible.

-The CMA Book
+The CMA Recovery Store